-Port Williams in Atchison County, Kansas was the next settlement above Iatan, Missouri.
-Located in Walnut Township, the town was incorporated by the legislature of 1855 and was located about two miles northwest of Oak Mills and about eight miles below Atchison, at a big bend in the Missouri River, which has since disappeared.
-A hand ferry was established to this point from the Missouri side in about 1854, by Jake Yunt, who did quite a thriving business.
+Port Williams in Atchison County, Kansas, was the next settlement above Iatan, Missouri.
+Located in Walnut Township, the town was incorporated by the legislature in 1855.
+It was about two miles northwest of Oak Mills and about eight miles below Atchison, at a big bend in the Missouri River that has since disappeared.
+A hand ferry was established to this point from the Missouri side in about 1854 by Jake Yunt, who did quite a thriving business.

 A post office was established on April 4, 1856.